GeorgeNAL/NALathletics-blog/_posts/2020-07-09-stanford-athletics-program-cuts-endowments.md

 One possibility: sport-specific endowments.

+### Endowed sports are showing a higher survival rate

 Of the 11 programs that were cut, only one - men’s rowing - had an endowed coaching position.
 Of the 23 survivors, 18 have at least one endowed coach.
 Gymnastics is now the Cardinal's only remaining non-endowed men's sport.

 The two [biggest financial drains on the department](https://blog.nalathletics.com/2020/06/11/collegiate-spending-track-and-field-governing-bodies), basketball and XC/TF, both have endowed coaches.
 The men’s and women’s basketball teams have separate endowments for each of their head coaches and associate coaches, and the combined men’s and women’s [cross country / track & field have an endowed directorship](https://gostanford.com/staff-directory).